Tone Checker guide

 How to use the Tone Checker

-The Tone Checker reviews how a message may feel to a reader.
-It helps you spot friendly, formal, urgent, or unclear wording before sending or publishing.
+The Tone Checker reviews how a short message may feel to a reader.
+It helps you spot friendly or helpful, formal or careful, urgent or direct, and unclear or mixed wording before you send an email, support reply, caption, or chat note.
 Use this guide to understand what to enter, how to read the output, and what to double-check before relying on the result.

 Open the Tone Checker